 This is about a single man who moves his family to southern California to fix up and open an old zoo.

-|A big wooden box full of snakes is delivered to the zoo.
-(Because that's what you do when you're in the professional animal shipping business, you just dump a whole bunch of snakes of different species all together in one box and poke some air holes in the top.)
-A curious 14-year-old boy opens it because there's no lock on it (of course not!) and we hear an explosion of hissing sounds.
-(We always have to hear hissing sounds when we see snakes in movies, even though most of them don't hiss.)
-The boy is terrified, and runs away leaving the lid open.
-Guess what happens - with still more hissing sounds - the snakes get out!
-The next morning we see the snakes lying around in the open in front of the house, barely moving, because for some reason, even they had all night long, they didn't all crawl away in different directions into holes and cracks and under bushes, never to be seen again, which is what would have happened in the real world.
-There's a nice assortment of corn snakes, milk snakes, ball pythons, carpet pythons?, gopher snakes, garter snakes, maybe a boa constrictor, and albinos of some species I can't ID.
-The boy and the zookeepers start rounding them up, including Scarlet Johannsen (who is now my all time favorite movie snake handler.)
-The boy gets angry at his dad, picks up a snake, and drop kicks it.
-(They used a fake snake for that part, for sure, they better have.)
-Nobody yells at him for hurting a harmless animal, but later ScarJo complains to the boss that he kicked a garter snake.
+A very large wooden box full of snakes is delivered to the zoo.
+(Because that's what you do when you're in the professional animal shipping business, you just dump a whole bunch of snakes of different species all together in one box and poke some air holes in the top.
+Please.)
+A curious 14-year-old boy opens the box, because there's no lock on it (of course not!) and we hear an explosion of hissing sounds.
+(We always have to hear hissing sounds when we see snakes in movies, even though most snakes can't hiss.)
+The boy is terrified when he sees the snakes, and he runs away leaving the box open.
+Guess what happens - with still more hissing sounds - yep, the snakes all get out.